 This is part of a draft of an article I wrote with Phil Hubbard.
+He wrote this part.
 In this paper, we are proposing a way in which teachers can organize their own professional development (PD) in the context of the rapid expansion of Generative AI.

 We call this PD sustained integrated PD (GenAI-SIPD).
 Sustained because it is continuous and respectful of the other responsibilities and commitments teachers have; integrated because the PD activities are an integral part of what teachers do anyway; the teacher retains control of the PD process.